henrymbuguakiarie/microsoft-authentication-library-objc/msal-objc-articles/Installation.md

 With the debug information copied into the built products directory, Xcode will be able to symbolicate the stack trace whenever you stop at a breakpoint.
 This will also enable you to step through third-party code in the debugger.

 When archiving your application for submission to the App Store or TestFlight, Xcode will also copy these files into the dSYMs subdirectory of your application’s `.xcarchive` bundle.

+### Using Swift Packages

+You can add `MSAL` as a [swift package dependency](https://developer.apple.com/documentation/swift_packages/distributing_binary_frameworks_as_swift_packages).
+For MSAL version 1.1.14 and above, distribution of MSAL binary framework as a Swift package is available.

+1. For your project in Xcode, click File → Swift Packages → Add Package Dependency...
+2. Choose project to add dependency in
+3. Enter : https://github.com/AzureAD/microsoft-authentication-library-for-objc as the package repository URL
+4. Choose package options with :
+    1. Rules → Branch : main (For latest MSAL release)
+    2. Rules → Version → Exact : [release version >= 1.1.14] (For a particular release version)

+For any issues, please check if there is an outstanding SPM/Xcode bug.
+Workarounds for some bugs we encountered :
+* If you have a plugin in your project you might encounter [CFBundleIdentifier collision.
+Each bundle must have a unique bundle identifier](https://github.com/AzureAD/microsoft-authentication-library-for-objc/issues/737#issuecomment-767311138) error.
+[Workaround](https://github.com/AzureAD/microsoft-authentication-library-for-objc/issues/737#issuecomment-767990771)
+* While archiving, error : “IPA processing failed” UserInfo={NSLocalizedDescription=IPA processing failed}.
+[Workaround](https://github.com/AzureAD/microsoft-authentication-library-for-objc/issues/737#issuecomment-767990771)
+* For a macOS app, “Command CodeSign failed with a nonzero exit code” error.
+[Workaround](https://github.com/AzureAD/microsoft-authentication-library-for-objc/issues/737#issuecomment-770056675)

 ### Manually